No. The F-1 or J-1 visa categories require full-time enrollment.

 Yes.
-All new and continuing students must complete and submit a new FAFSA every spring.
+All new and continuing students must complete and submit a new FAFSA every year.

 This 2007 federal law provides debt relief for graduates who are repaying federal student loans.
 There are two major provisions that impact law students and graduates.
 The Public Service Loan Forgiveness program forgives federal loans for graduates working in a broad category of public service jobs.
 The Income-Based Repayment Program reduces the monthly federal loan payments for all high debt/low income borrowers.
 For information on both programs, visit our Public Service Loan Forgiveness webpage.

 41 Temple St., Boston, MA 02108.
 Open Monday-Thursday 8:45 a.m.-6 p.m., Friday 8:45 a.m.-3 p.m.
 Counselors are available at 120 Tremont St., Suite 190 (first floor) on Wednesdays from 4:30-6 p.m.